 We’re fortunate to be based on the beautiful Hardwick estate, with the space and resources to work with hemp.
 We base our work around principles and processes that are good for people, community and planet.
 As a co-operative, we are choosing to build sustainable livelihoods that can replace failing mainstream capitalist structures which benefit some while oppressing others.

-Many people in society cannot make this choice, and are marginalised by these same structures and systems because of their class, race, gender…the list goes on.
+Many people in society cannot make this choice, and are marginalised by these same structures and systems because of their class, race, gender or other aspects of their identity.

+We are committed to building on our existing connections with our local migrant communities in collaboration with Reading Refugee Support Group.
 This work will grow as the project grows.
-Help us to support our community by donating...
+Please help us to support our community by donating: